dougeby/IntuneDocs/InTuneDocs/DeployUse/android-compliance-policy-settings-in-microsoft-intune.md

   -   **At least alphanumeric**
   -   **Alphanumeric with symbols**

-- **Minutes of inactivity before password is required**: Specify the idle time before the user must re-enter their password.
+- **Minutes of inactivity before password is required**: Specify the idle time before the user must reenter their password.

 - **Password expiration (days)**: Select the number of days before the user’s password expires and they must create a new one.

-- **Remember password history**: Use this setting in conjunction with **Prevent reuse of previous passwords** to restrict the user from creating previously used passwords.
+- **Remember password history**: Use this setting together with **Prevent reuse of previous passwords** to restrict the user from creating previously used passwords.

 - **Prevent reuse of previous passwords**: If you selected **Remember password history**, specify the number of previously used passwords that cannot be reused.